federicarollo/ITADATA25/README.md

 For further details, you may refer to and cite the following publications:

 <pre>Federica Rollo and Laura Po.
 2025.
-*GRAFMOVE: Graph-based Mobility Optimization and Visualization Engine.*
+<i>GRAFMOVE: Graph-based Mobility Optimization and Visualization Engine.</i>
 In Proceedings of the 33rd ACM International Conference on Advances in Geographic Information Systems (Minneapolis, MN, USA) (SIGSPATIAL ’25).
 Association for Computing Machinery, New York, NY, USA. doi:10.1145/3748636.3762798 </pre>

 <pre>Federica Rollo and Laura Po.
 2025.
-*MODyPer: Multi-Objective Dynamic Personalized Route Planning for Vulnerable Road Users.*
+<i>MODyPer: Multi-Objective Dynamic Personalized Route Planning for Vulnerable Road Users.</i>
 In Proceedings of the 33rd ACM International Conference on Advances in Geographic Information Systems (Minneapolis, MN, USA) (SIGSPATIAL ’25).
 Association for Computing Machinery, New York, NY, USA.